gdcc/dataverse-recipes/js/metadatablocks/README.md

 # Dataverse Metadata Block Recipes

-This directory contains JavaScript/TypeScript recipes for working with Dataverse metadatablocks.
+This directory contains JavaScript/TypeScript recipes for working with Dataverse metadata blocks.
 These tools help you interact with, analyze, and manage metadata schemas across different Dataverse instances.

 > [!IMPORTANT]
 > These scripts require `ts-node` and `node>=20.0.0` to execute TypeScript files directly.
 Install `ts-node` and `node` globally with: